What's new in Microsoft Intune

 The 2006 release of the Android Company Portal has changes that build on the updates from the 2005 release.
 In 2005, we rolled out an update where end users of Android devices that are issued a warn, block, or wipe by an app protection policy see a full page message describing the reason for the warn, block, or wipe and the steps to remediate the issues.
 In 2006, first-time users of Android apps assigned an app protection policy will be taken through a guided flow to remediate issues that cause their app access to be blocked.

 What's New archive

 For previous months, see the What's New archive.

 These notices provide important information that can help you prepare for future Intune changes and features.

-Microsoft Intune support for Windows 10 Mobile ending
+Microsoft Intune ends support for Windows Phone 8.1 and Windows 10 Mobile

 Microsoft mainstream support for Windows 10 Mobile ended in December 2019.
-As mentioned in this support statement, Windows 10 Mobile users will no longer be eligible to receive new security updates, non-security hotfixes, free assisted support options or online technical content updates from Microsoft.
-Based on the all-up Mobile OS support, Microsoft Intune will now end support for both the Company Portal for the Windows 10 Mobile app and the Windows 10 Mobile Operating System on August 10, 2020.
+As mentioned in the support statement, Windows 10 Mobile users will no longer be eligible to receive new security updates, non-security hotfixes, free assisted support options or online technical content updates from Microsoft.
+Based on the all-up Mobile OS support, Microsoft Intune ends support for both the Company Portal for the Windows 10 Mobile app and the Windows 10 Mobile Operating System on August 10, 2020.